Back to School Sale: $100 OFF Sitewide Shop now

 Conclusion

-Herpes is a viral infection that presents in the form of painful and tender blisters while ingrown hair is just incompletely removed hair strands that appear as red bumps on the skin.
+Herpes is a viral infection that presents as painful and tender blisters, while ingrown hair is just incompletely removed hair strands that appear as red bumps on the skin.

 The causes, diagnosis, treatment, prevention, and severity of both are different.
-These differences are explained in this article.
-Also, we encourage you to consult a doctor if you suspect a herpes infection and always communicate clearly with your partner about such diseases.
+This article explains these differences.
+We also encourage you to consult a doctor if you suspect a herpes infection and always communicate clearly with your partner about such diseases.

 Viktoria